Best daily deals

 Pictured are the battery indicator lights of the JBL Charge 4.

-On the stand there are tiny LED lights that let you know how much juice you have left.
+On the stand, tiny LED lights let you know how much juice you have left.

-Even though the JBL Charge 4 has a battery with a much larger capacity than the Charge 3, they’re still both touted as having an identical 20 hours of constant playback.
+Even though the JBL Charge 4 has a battery with a much larger capacity than the Charge 3, they’re still touted as having an identical 20 hours of constant playback.
 During our testing, we managed to get the Charge 4 to pump out music for 13 hours and 46 minutes straight.
-It wasn’t quite the 20 hours they promised, but it’s still not bad.
-That will take a hit though if you decide to also charge your devices via the USB-A output on the back.
-You’ll also find a 3.5mm input and a USB Type-C input on the back, but the Type-C can only be used for charging.
-So if you have a Type-C to Type-C cable and were hoping to charge your new Android phone or iPad Pro through that port, you’re out of luck.
-You have to use the USB-A port for everything charging related.
+It wasn’t quite the 20 hours promised, but it’s still not bad.
+That will take a hit, though, if you decide to also charge your devices via the USB-A output on the back.
+You’ll also find a 3.5mm and USB-C input on the back, but the Type-C can only be used for charging.
+So, if you have a Type-C to Type-C cable and were hoping to charge your new Android phone or iPad Pro through that port, you’re out of luck.
+You have to use the USB-A port for everything charging-related.

 Does the JBL Charge 4 sound good?

-This was the part where I was most surprised because I was expecting the sound quality to be an improvement over the Charge 3, but it seems to be extremely similar to my ears.
-JBL went with a single driver over dual-drivers this time around, but besides a few minor complaints, I don’t think many people who buy this speaker are going to notice.
-Just like the previous model, the new JBL Charge 4 has a strong low end for its size which is no doubt helped by those passive radiators.
+This was the part where I was most surprised because I expected the sound quality to improve over the Charge 3, but it is highly similar to my ears.
+JBL went with a single driver over dual drivers this time around, but besides a few minor complaints, I don’t think many people who buy this speaker will notice.
+Like the previous model, the new JBL Charge 4 has a solid low end for its size, which is undoubtedly helped by those passive radiators.

-Like the older Charge 3, this model will sound better in larger rooms and open areas—mostly due to the fact that bass tends to lose power over distance faster than higher-pitched sounds.
-If you use the Charge 4 in a barn, yard, or garage: the sound will drop a little bass emphasis and sound a little more pleasing to you.
+Like the older Charge 3, this model will sound better in larger rooms and open areas—primarily because bass tends to lose power over distance faster than higher-pitched sounds.
+If you use the Charge 4 in a barn, yard, or garage, the sound will drop a little bass emphasis and sound a little more pleasing to you.

 The sound signature and quality of the JBL Charge 4 is nearly identical to the JBL Charge 3.